BOARD OF EQUALIZATION

 Montesano, WA 98563

 The Board of Equalization is a quasi-judical board that hears appeals from taxpayers concerning the assessed value of their property.
-Taxpayers can contact the board at any time of the year for information on assessed values and your rights to appeal any property value you do not agree with.
-You only have 30 days from the date the Assessor's Office mails your revaluation notice to submit an appeal form with the Board of Equalization.
+Taxpayers can contact the board at any time during the year for information on the appeal process and appeal submittal timelines.
+You only have 30 days from the date the Assessor's Office mails your revaluation notice to you to submit a petition to the BOE.

-Once you receive your change of value notice and you have questions concerning the new assessed value, you should contact the Grays Harbor County Assessor’s Office immediately.
-Property owners can often settle disagreements at this level without filing a formal appeal.
-If a value agreement cannot be reached with the Assessor's Office within the 30 day appeal window, an appeal form should be timely filed with the Grays Harbor County Board of Equalization to protect your right to continue researching the value of your property and be able to have a hearing in front of the Board of Equalization explaining your reasons, evidence and findings to change the assessed value to your estimate of value is the correct market value.
+Once you receive your change of value notice and you have questions concerning the new assessed value, you should immediately contact the Grays Harbor County Assessor’s Office.
+Property owners can often settle disagreements at this level without filing a petition form; however, a petition MUST be timely filed within the 30 day window with the Board of Equalization to protect your right to continue researching the value of your property and be able to have a hearing in front of the Board of Equalization explaining your reasons, evidence and findings to prove that your estimate of value is the correct market value.

 To print a real property (residential/commercial) appeal form click here